Last Updated on April 17, 2023

 With an energetic personality, they have a long history of being used by ranchers as herding dogs on cattle farms.
 They love to work and are at their happiest performing tasks.

 Blue Heelers are also known for their unwavering loyalty and protective nature.
 However, this energetic personality and intense drive to be busy do not make the Blue Heeler suitable for everyone.

 So the Blue Heeler is often crossed with calmer, more even-tempered dogs who make better family companions.

 The Labrador is one of the most popular dog breeds in the United States, and for good reason.
-Cross a Labrador with a Blue Heeler, and you will end up with an excellent family dog.
+Cross a Labrador with a Blue Heeler, and you will end up with a Blue Heeler Lab Mix, an excellent family dog.